Corrie Knapp

 Background and Expertise

 Prior to returning to school for her graduate studies, she worked for several non-profits (Denver Urban Gardens, Colorado Environmental Coalition, Center for Native Ecosystems), in agricultural production (Organic farm co-manager, ranch-hand), in public service (Denver Public Library, Fraser Public Library) and in environmental education (National Park Service, Snow Mountain Ranch).
 She brings these diverse work experiences into case studies in the classroom and concrete career advice for students.
-She teaches a range of undergraduate and graduate courses (see below).
+She chooses to be a professor because it allows her to work one-one with students, challenge them to be engaged citizens, and contribute to the resilience of communities and ecosystems.

 Teaching